sictweb/bti425-2020/graded-work/assign2.md

 > Therefore, the web API will have three Mongoose schemas:
 > 1. definition
 > 2. terms in English (maybe named "termEnglish")
-> 3. terms in other languages (maybe named termNonEnglish")
+> 3. terms in other languages (maybe named "termNonEnglish")

 <br>